Circaea canadensis

 An often overlooked plant with inconspicous white flowers

 The stems are covered with white hairs.
-The plant spreads by both seeds and rhizomes and grows 1-2 feet tall in wooded areas in most of Eastern and Central North America.
+The plant spreads by both seeds and rhizomes and grows 1-2 feet tall in wooded areas in most of eastern and central North America.
 It seems more abundant in a belt from New England to Missouri and Minnesota and less common in the South.
 It blooms from June to August.
-It is often considered a subspecies of a similar Eurasian plan.
+It is often considered a subspecies of a similar Eurasian plant.

-The related smaller enchanter’s nightshade (C. alpina) has even smaller flowers with a heart-shaped base, and leaves more coarsely toothed.
+The related smaller C. alpina has even smaller flowers with a heart-shaped base, and leaves more coarsely toothed.
 It blooms a bit later-from July to September and is a more northern species that can grow further south only in the mountains.
 The genus and common name of the plant is derived from the mythological enchantress Circe, who is said to have used a poisonous member of this genus in her sorcery.

 Habitat & Range